fenxu/azure-powershell-docs-prod/azure/AzureInformationProtection/vlatest/Unprotect-RMSFile.md

 - The original file remains protected and an unprotected version of the file is created in another location.
 - All files in the specified folder are unprotected in the current location, replacing the original files that were protected.
 - All files in the specified folder remains protected and an unprotected version of each file is created in another location.

+You can run this command concurrently when you specify a different path for the *LogFile* parameter for each command that runs in parallel.
+If you do not specify a different log file path and the previous command has not finished, the new command will fail.

 ## EXAMPLES